aarsla/Ups-Tracker/Readme.md

 UPS Tracking offers several ways to track, and provides convenient ways to stay informed of current status, unexpected delays, and ultimately the delivery of your shipment.

 ## Requirements

 UPS API credentials: https://www.ups.com/upsdeveloperkit

 ## Installation

-1. Upload `Tracking for UPS` folder to the `/wp-content/plugins/` directory
+1. Upload `tracking-for-ups` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add your credentials through Ups Tracking settings menu
 4. Add `[ups-tracking-form]` shortcode to any page